revl/autoforge/README.md

 The purpose of each build directory is defined by the combination of libraries and applications being built.

+## Autoforge commands

+Using Autoforge is an iterative process.
+Aside from a very limited number of configuration parameters specified during the initialization, the build directory can be repurposed at any time by choosing a different range of packages to build.

 ## Appendix.
 The list of package definition file parameters

 Here is the full list of variables that can appear in a package